b-jure/sct/README.md

 The second parameter (`0.9` above) represents the brightness.
 The values are in the range `[0.0, 1.0]`.

-If `xsct` is called with parameter 0, the color temperature is set to `6500`.
+If `xsct` is called with parameter 0, the color temperature is set to `6500` or the value of `XSCT_TEMPERATURE_DAY` environment variable (if any).

 If `xsct` is called with the color temperature parameter only, the brightness is set to `1.0`.

-If `xsct` is called without parameters, the current display temperature and brightness are estimated.
+If `xsct` is called without parameters, the current display temperature and brightness are estimated and outputed to `stdout` (usually the terminal).

 The following options, which can be specified before the optional temperature parameter, are supported:
 - `-h`, `--help`: display the help page